-A student who fails to maintain satisfactory progress will be alerted to his or her deficiencies, advised of the means to remedy them, and told the consequences of his or her failure to do so.
-A student who fails to maintain satisfactory progress after such a probationary period will have his or her candidacy terminated.
-Each program maintains its own standards of satisfactory academic progress and procedures for addressing deficiencies.
+A student who fails to maintain satisfactory progress will be alerted to their deficiencies, advised of the means to remedy them, and told the consequences of his or her failure to do so.
+A student who fails to maintain satisfactory progress after such a probationary period will have his/her candidacy terminated.
 In cases of egregious failure to achieve progress, a student may be dismissed from the degree program without a probationary period.